bhch/django-jsonform/docs/guide/upload.rst

 The ``DELETE`` request are sent for the following events:

 - A user clicks the *"Delete"* button on an image thumbnail.
-- A user clicks the *"Clear"* button on the file input.
 - A user exits the page without saving the form.

 Request arguments